r7uaz0n/jekyll-now/_posts/2017-5-9-Tuesday.md

 ## Web Audio

-- Just started to go through [web-audio-school](https://mmckegg.github.io/web-audio-school/).
+- Just started to go through [Web Audio School](https://mmckegg.github.io/web-audio-school/).
 Was able to make my browser play some simple oscillator tones in repl.it

 ```javascript
 var audioContext = new AudioContext()